50+ Redux Interview Questions 2025: Redux Toolkit, Middleware & State Management

 According to the State of JavaScript 2024 survey, Redux remains the most widely-used state management library in production React applications, with Redux Toolkit adoption growing 40% year-over-year.
-Yet in interviews, I consistently see candidates stumble not on Redux syntax, but on understanding when Redux is the right tool—and when it's overkill.
+Yet in interviews, candidates often stumble not on Redux syntax, but on understanding when Redux is the right tool—and when it's overkill.

-This guide covers what senior developers need to know for 2026 interviews: the core concepts that haven't changed, the modern Redux Toolkit patterns that have replaced verbose boilerplate, and the critical architectural decisions around state management that separate thoughtful engineers from those who just reach for Redux by default.
+This guide covers what developers need to know for 2025 interviews: the core concepts that haven't changed, the modern Redux Toolkit patterns that have replaced verbose boilerplate, and the critical architectural decisions around state management that separate thoughtful engineers from those who just reach for Redux by default.

 Redux is a predictable state container for JavaScript applications.
 It centralizes application state in a single store and enforces unidirectional data flow where state can only be changed by dispatching actions that describe what happened.
 Reducers—pure functions—take the current state and an action, returning the new state without mutations.